CSCI-1101-TTh12-F22/week4lab/README.md

 ## print()

 ### Exercise 4
-Get a word from the user and print it out with asterisks between the letters.
+Get a word from the user and print it out with an asterisk after each letter.

 ### Exercise 5
 Get three numbers from the user then print them out with no spaces between them and a question mark instead of a new line.